fleetdm/fleet/handbook/company/product-groups.md

 - How urgent the need is for the customer
 - How much impact the request will have.
 This may be a wide impact across many customers and/or high impact on one
 - How well the request fits within Fleet's product vision and roadmap
-- Whether the feature seems like it can be designed, estimated, and developed in 6 weeks, given its individual complexity and when combined with other work already accepted
+- Whether the feature seems like it can be designed and estimated in 3 weeks and and later developed in 3 weeks, given its individual complexity and when combined with other work already accepted

 ### After the feature is accepted